apache/accumulo-website/_docs-2/getting-started/clients.md

     ```
     root@uno> config -t mytable -s table.durability=sync
     ```
-3. When creating a [AccumuloClient], the default durability can be overridden using `withBatchWriterConfig()` or by setting [batch.writer.durability] in [accumulo-client.properties].
+3. When creating an [AccumuloClient], the default durability can be overridden using `withBatchWriterConfig()` or by setting [batch.writer.durability] in [accumulo-client.properties].
 4. When a BatchWriter or ConditionalWriter is created, the durability settings above will be overridden by the `BatchWriterConfig` that is passed in.